WildcatIP/other.js/MOTIVATION.md

 ## Introduction

-A particular Chatternet feature pack might require behavior that changes both server and client behavior.
+A particular Chatternet feature might require behavior that changes both server and client behavior.
 For example, a guild's extension might modify the behavior of the guild channel, create new social/structural behaviors that mirror the guild's governance, and install a chat command for members to interact with the guild bank.
-To minimize dW, a complete Chatternet feature pack is written in a single file, which can be run both on the server and in the client.
+To minimize dW, a complete Chatternet feature is written in a single file, which can be run both on the server and in the client.

-What is a feature pack?
+What is a feature?
 A bundle of behavior.
-You can add new feature packs to Other Chat by having someone send you a link, then click to install.
+You can add new features to Other Chat by having someone send you a link, then click to install.

 Cue dialogue...